 In 2017, Saaremere Kala AS entered into an agreement to acquire the 15% non-controlling interest in JRJ & PRF Ltd including a call and a put option, and the terms of which according to the management make it in essence a forward contract to acquire non-controlling interests.
 Therefore, at the time of the business combination, non-controlling interests was not recognized, and the management estimated that 100% control of the acquired companies was achieved.
-The exercise price of the forward contract is not fixed but depends on the financial performance of the acquired companies.
-The fair value of the liability as at 30.06.2021 is 2,707 thousand euros (30.06.2020: 2,546 thousand euros), the change in the fair value of the liability is recognized in the income statement.
-The liability is denominated in GBP and the change from the previous balance sheet date is due to exchange rate fluctuations.
-The fair value of the liability is determined using a similar methodology, inputs and management assessments as used in the goodwill test to determine the market value of the United Kingdom segment.
-JRJ & PRF Ltd also issued loan notes to Victoria Leigh-Pearson and Christopher Leigh at the time of transaction in total amount 433 thousand euros at the exchange rate of the transaction date.
-The loan notes are denominated in GBP and bear interest at 4% per annum.
-Loan notes realisation is tied to forward agreement realisation.
+The exercise price of the forward contract was not fixed but depended on the financial performance of the acquired companies.

+The 15% non-controlling interest was bought out in 2021/2022 and 2 246 thousand euros were paid for it, which was 460 thousand euros less than the forward liability.
+The difference between the amount paid and the forward liability was recorded in the income statement as Other financial income.